dandi/dandi-archive/doc/design/embargo-mvp.md

   For every `Asset` with an `EmbargoedAssetBlob` in the dandiset, convert the `EmbargoedAssetBlob` into an `AssetBlob` by moving the data from the embargo bucket to the public bucket.
   These could be >5GB, so the [multipart copy API](https://docs.aws.amazon.com/AmazonS3/latest/userguide/CopyingObjectsMPUapi.html) must be used.
-  Once finished, the `access` metadata field on the dandiset will be updated to `OpenAccess` and `embargo_status` is set to `PUBLIC`.
+  Once finished, the `access` metadata field on the dandiset will be updated to `OpenAccess` and `embargo_status` is set to `OPEN`.

   Before copying data, check if an existing `AssetBlob` with the same checksum has been uploaded already (this would have happened after uploading the embargoed data).
   If so, use it instead of copying the `EmbargoedAssetBlob` data.

 * Get/List asset endpoint

-  The AssetViewSet queryset will filter out assets with `embargoed_asset_blob.dandiset.embargo_status != PUBLIC` that are also not owned by the current user.
+  The AssetViewSet queryset will filter out assets with `embargoed_asset_blob.dandiset.embargo_status != OPEN` that are also not owned by the current user.
   This will prevent them from showing up in the listing or fetching endpoints.

 * upload_initialize_view